Brand Names: Apriso, Asacol HD, Delzicol, Lialda, Pentasa

 Mesalamine may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-- severe stomach pain, cramping, fever, headache, and bloody diarrhea.
+- severe stomach pain, cramping, bloody diarrhea;

-Less serious side effects may include:
+Common side effects may include:

-- mild nausea, vomiting, stomach cramps, diarrhea, gas;
+- nausea, stomach pain, diarrhea, constipation;

-- tired feeling; or
+- rash; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.